agokal/Scripts/README.md

 TowerWOL.bat - WOL  (Wake on Lan) for a server.
 Sends a signal to a computer to power on

-bin/ -  directory for all my Bash scripts

-hello-world – a test script to confirm bash environment is correctly linked to bin/ directory.
+bin/hello-world – a test script to confirm bash environment is correctly linked to bin/ directory.
 Prints "hello-world" to terminal fi successful

-JavaAuto -  compiles all .java files in the current working directory, then runs the newly compiled .class file of the passed though argument.
+bin/JavaAuto -  compiles all .java files in the current working directory, then runs the newly compiled .class file of the passed though argument.
       Ex.
 JavaAuto test
->> will compile all files in the current directory, and then run test
+      will compile all files in the current directory, and then run 'java test'